 The 18 things to do after buying your property in Spain

 Congratulations!
-You bought your dream property?
+Did you buy your dream property?
 So, don’t miss our useful tips to enjoy your property from day one and to keep everything under control.

 Take insurance to cover your property

 It is very easy to insure a property.
 In case of an accident, you will be covered should anything happen to the walls, the furniture, and your personal effects as well as your civil liability.

 The civil liability guarantee is fundamental because it protects you and your family from any material or immaterial damage caused to a third party.

 When should you do it?
 As soon as you paid the first tranche of the property, you should check that.
 You can even do it before going to the notary.
 By doing this, you can cover your property for any event that would happen as soon as you become the owner of the property.
 Quite often, it means that you are the owner as soon as you signed the purchase act at the notary.